alinush/6.824-lecture-notes/l05-paxos.md

 #### What's the commit point?

- - i.e. exactly when has agreement been reached?
+ - i.e., exactly when has agreement been reached?
- - i.e. at what point would changing the value be a disaster?
+ - i.e., at what point would changing the value be a disaster?
  - after a majority has the same `v_a`? no -- why not? above counterexample
  - after a majority has the same `v_a/n_a`? yes -- why sufficient? sketch:
    + suppose majority has same `v_a/n_a`